LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/begin.md

 **`Fig. 4`** ![Fig. 4](../images/begin-four.png)

-You should receive an email, similar to ***fig.4*** above, which will confirm the *actual name* of the group you were added to.
-So henceforth in the 📚Onboarding articles, wherever you read `[service access group]` you should interpret that to be the group named in that email.
+You should receive an email, similar to ***fig.4*** above, which will confirm the *actual name* of the *Google Group* you were added to.
+So henceforth in the 📚Onboarding articles, wherever you read `[service access group]` you should interpret that to be the *Google Group* named in that email.

 You will then be be granted:

 👉  Access to the [Hackney Council AWS Console](https://d-936715b9ec.awsapps.com/start/#/?tab=accounts)

-Please allow a couple of hours for the permissions to propagate across Hackney's AWS platform before chasing **DAP Platform Team** if that hasn't happened.
+Please allow a couple of hours for the *access permission* to propagate to [**Hackney Council AWS Console**](https://d-936715b9ec.awsapps.com/start/\#/?tab=accounts)

 👉  Access to the [**☎️DAP⇨flow Hotline**](https://chat.google.com/room/AAAAZYTZYPE/w4EMQuK-9QA/w4EMQuK-9QA?cls=10) *Google Chat Space*

 All members of the `[service access group]` with access to **DAP⇨flow** are now automatically members of this *Google Chat Space*.
-This is where you will interact with the **DAP Platform Team** when you need help, encounter a problem or need to chase a request while performing a task.
+This is where you will interact with the **DAP Platform Team** when you need help, encounter a problem or need to chase a request while performing some task.

 ## 5. Welcome!

 Please take some time to go and introduce yourself on the [**☎️DAP⇨flow Hotline**](https://chat.google.com/room/AAAAZYTZYPE/w4EMQuK-9QA/w4EMQuK-9QA?cls=10)!

-To get you started on your **DAP⇨flow** journey and enable effective use of the [**DAP⇨flow📚Onboarding**](../introduction#📚Onboarding) documentation, you will need certain information in the form of terms that have been defined for your `[service]`'s implementation.
-The next onboarding article will guide you to that:
+To get you started on your **DAP⇨flow** journey and enable effective use of the [**DAP⇨flow📚Onboarding**](../introduction#📚Onboarding) documentation, you will need certain information in the form of **Service Terms`[]`** defined for your `[service]`'s implementation.
+The next onboarding article will guide you through that:

 👉  [**DAP⇨flow📚Welcome**](../onboarding/welcome)

-Please note your `[service access group]` named in the email because you will need that correctly access the information you will need.
+Please note your `[service access group]` named in the email because you will need that correctly access information you will need.

 <br>
 </br>